dphengsiaroun/dataviz-lille/README.md

 8. It should be working !
 Enjoy.

-# Getting started with Kibana
+# Get started with Kibana
 Open the Kibana configuration file:
 - kibana.yml